THE UNIVERSAL FESTIVAL CALENDAR

 In the Irish Celtic Calendar, this is the day of Puck Fair, one of the world's great annual trickster festivals.

 The great Perseid meteor shower peaks early in the morning of 8/12, UT.
-The Moon was Full only yesterday, so viewing will be impaired.
+The Moon is waning to Black on Aug.
+14, so viewing will be excellent.

 Major Khemitian festival cycle, enacting the climactic event in the legends of Aset ("Isis") and Ausar ("Osiris"): the final combat between Set, brother and murderer of Ausar; and Hor ("Horus"), son of Aset and Ausar, the young solar hero who would be embodied in every living pharaoh.
 The events of the cycle (Month of Thuthi ["Thoth"], days 25 - 30):